Financial highlights and outlook

 All operating expenditure attributable to the vehicle-related business is associated with the economic activity “Manufacture of low-carbon technologies for transport” and was therefore classified as taxonomy-eligible.

-Thus, of the Brand Group Premium’s total operating expenditure:
+Thus, of the Brand Group Progressive’s total operating expenditure:

 • taxonomy-eligible operating expenditure: EUR 2.8 (2.5) billion or 100 (100) percent